Elvric/ClassNotes/Winter2018/Comp421.md

 So here we store the address rather than the data that tells us where to read from.
 We can even use the address value to know the length of the field, by doing next address - previous address.

 ## Page format
 Used and free space pointer in order to start writting new data.
 Then we can write variables length field for that data.
-Redcord id (rid) is the internal indetifier of a record <page id, slot#>.
+Record id (rid) is the internal indetifier of a record <page id, slot#>.
 / If we do not have enough space in a page we may have to move the information to another page.
 However we do not change the record idea, that brings us to an area on the page that was the same as before but now we have the new page and slot number of the data there.
 Note that this means the the minimum alocated space on a page must be at least the size of record id.
+Note that what is store in a page everytime is an entire ensitance of an entity (a row everytime)

 ## A relation in file
 Pages hold records of one relation.